Airside Sync Data Sheet¶

 Airside Sync uses standards-based OpenID Connect for authentication and authorisation.
 When deployed with the Airside Sync cloud service, the authentication provider is Microsoft Azure (Azure Active Directory B2C).

-Airside Sync supports SSOA from external OpenID Connect-conformant authentication systems [3].
+Airside Sync supports SSO from external OpenID Connect-conformant authentication systems [2].

 METAR¶